HTR0904/NitannyAuctionTBD/README.md

 The helpdesk routes are split into `routes/helpdesk.py` so that new helpdesk logic does not keep growing `app.py`.
 Shared helper functions for account creation, ticket queries, category inserts, and exports are located in `utils.py`.

+### Category Hierarchy and Dynamic Drill-down

+The platform implements a nested category hierarchy to organize listings.
+The application uses an AJAX drill-down system to render options dynamically, rather than loading all categories simultaneously.

+When a category is selected from a dropdown menu, a jQuery listener triggers a `change` event and sends a `GET` request to `/get_subcategories`.

+The Flask route queries the `Categories` table for the direct children of the selected category and returns the results as a JSON array.
+The frontend JavaScript parses this data and appends a new `<select>` dropdown to the interface.
+The most specific selected value is stored in a hidden `#final_category_input` field for form submission.

+This structure is used for the following feature:

+#### Helpdesk (Category Management)
+Staff use the cascading dropdown menus to navigate the existing tree and select a parent node.
+They can then input a new category name, which is inserted into the database as a child of the selected node.
+The UI also provides a visual map of the category tree that fetches subcategories via AJAX when a node is expanded.
+#### Seller (Listing Creation):
+The "List a Product" form prompts sellers to select a top-level category and proceed through generated subcategories to specify the product classification before submission.

+#### Search Filtering:
+The dynamic dropdowns enable users to filter search results by specific subcategories.
+The backend utilizes a BFS function (`get_category_descendants`) to identify the selected category and map its nested descendants.
+These descendants are appended to an SQL `IN` clause to ensure queries for a parent category return items from all corresponding subcategories.
+`get_category_breadcrumbs` traverses the database hierarchy upward to generate a visual of the filter path.

+### Notifications

+The notification feature alerts users about auction and bidding events.
+Notifications are connected to the database and can be viewed from the notifications page.

 ### Watchlist

 The watchlist feature allows bidders to track auction listings.
 Users can watch or unwatch listings, view all watched listings from the watchlist page, and open the auction listing page directly from the watchlist.

-### Notifications

-The notification feature alerts users about auction and bidding events.
-Notifications are connected to the database and can be viewed from the notifications page.

 ### Settings